I want to be happy, it’s one of my ultimate goals in life, but yet I felt like nothing makes me feel happy anymore.

 “The reason we struggle with insecurity is because we compare our behind-the-scenes with everyone else’s highlight reel.” – Steven Furtick

 It is actually true.
 We usually compare ourselves with others when something doesn’t go right.
-We immediately start to see our drawbacks and compare ourselves to how successful the others are, even if successful is what they show to be and not what they really are.
+We immediately start to see our drawbacks and compare ourselves to how successful the others are, even if being successful is what they show to be and not what they really are.

 That’s exactly what I did – feeling bad when others would do better than me or building myself up when others would fail.